 3. Budget Development – After connecting with the above support services, you can begin to develop your budget and determine what funding support will be needed from the department.
 You will need account code information to complete several of the online forms above – or ask the personnel in your department to assist with completing the forms.

 4. Event Planning – No two events are the same but know that the University is well equipped to support a wide-variety of events on campus.
-If you having challenges getting started or need advice on how best to utilize your space, please reach out to the Office of Conference and Special Events at email@example.com.
+If you are having challenges getting started or need advice on how best to utilize your space, please reach out to the Office of Conference and Special Events at email@example.com.
 We would be happy to meet with you to provide guidance and suggestions!